Rosster/MLFinalProject/README.md

 TODO:
-1. Determine Industries to focus on (DONE)
+1. Determine Industries to focus on (DONE) [Narrow down to companies that have DOJ related events: if the filing doesn't impact them, it probably doesn't impact anyone else.]
 2. Map Industry to list of stock tickers (DONE)
 3. Map DOJ Filing to Industry (DONE)
 4. Check feasibility of mapping DOJ filing to company (DONE)